faithvoid/skin.cortana/README.md

 ## Features:
 - Replaced the broken Weather page with Cortana, a series of scripts that allows you to view & join active Insignia/XLink Kai sessions, events, view server statistics, get new match notifications, get Cortana/Insignia/XLink Kai news, check your Insignia DNS settings, send/receive messages, and more!

 - Get social on your Xbox again!
-Using xChat, you can use the AT protocol (aka Bluesky) to chat with fellow gamers!
+Using Cortana Chat, you can use the AT protocol (aka Bluesky) to chat with fellow gamers and invite them to games!

 - Added quality-of-life functions to the Applications page (Renamed certain items to seem more "official", added "Addons" & "Scripts" buttons, "Dashboard" button, "Xbox Live" (Network Settings) button, and "Detach Virtual Disk").